 If the number cases and contacts get beyond the capacity of the County Public Health Department, the Oregon State Public Health Department, Oregon Health Authority (OHA), will provide additional support.

 If a person tests positive for COVID-19, that person will either be contacted by their medical provider, or a staff member of the Columbia County Public Health Department to notify them of their test results.
 If notified by their medical provider first, they can expect a phone call from a staff member of the Columbia County Public Health Department shortly after the first notification.

 During a phone call with someone from public health, the disease investigator will ask for demographic information such as name, date of birth, address, gender at birth, race, and ethnicity, but will not ask for your social security number, financial information, or immigration status.
-They will also ask questions help to identify other people who may have been exposed, including information about workplace, travel history, the nature and timing of your illness if presenting symptoms, and anyone you might have had close contact (within 6ft for more than 15 minutes) in the few weeks prior to testing positive.
+They will also ask questions help to identify other people who may have been exposed, including information about workplace, travel history, the nature and timing of your illness if presenting symptoms, and anyone you might have had close contact (within 6ft for more than 15 minutes within a 24 hour period) in the few weeks prior to testing positive.
 They will provide you and your household with recommendations and resources around self isolation, preventing the spread of illness, and answers to any other questions you might have.
 This phone call is followed by an email or information on theses recommendations and resources in the regular mail.
 Public health staff members will continue periodic follow-ups over the next few weeks via text or phone call to support any needs you might have to safely adhere to home isolation, answer questions, or make referrals for additional resources as necessary.
-Generally, the length of isolation is at least 10 days from the onset of symptoms and/or at least 72 hours or 3 days after your fever is gone (without fever-reducing medication), and other symptoms such as cough are improving.
+Generally, the length of isolation is at least 10 days from the onset of symptoms and/or at least 24 hours after your fever is gone (without fever-reducing medication), and other symptoms such as cough are improving.